 At Oatlands Junior School we recognise the important role that physical activity plays in achieving health, fitness and well-being among pupils, staff, parents/carers and the wider community.
 We aim to provide the knowledge, skills and motivation necessary for a healthy lifestyle and a lifelong participation in physical activity and sport.

-We have welcomed the Government’s announcement to continue providing the PE and Sport Premium in 2019-20.
+We have welcomed the Government’s announcement to continue providing the PE and Sport Premium.

 How is the School PE and Sport Premium allocated to schools?